yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

             "help": "Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
 If not set the default block device will be use", "value": "NULL"
         },
         "external_size": {
             "help": "Size in bytes of the external block device, if not specified the maximum is the default.", "value": "NULL"
         },
         "external_base_address": {
             "help": "If not defined the default is from address 0", "value": "NULL"
         },
         "mount_point": {
             "help": "Where to mount the filesystem.
 Ignored if default file system is applied.", "value": "/sd"
         },
         "folder_path": {
             "help": "Path for the working directory where the FileSyetemStore stores the data", "value": "/kvstore"
         }
     }
 }
 ```
-* internal_base_address - The address where the block device start.
-This helps to prevent collisions with other needs like firmware updates.
-If not defined the start address will be set to the first sector after the ROM ends
 * rbp_internal_size -  The internal size for the flashiap block device if the external storage is enabled.
-In that case, the internal_base_address and internal_size are ignored and the start address will be set to end of flash - size.
+In that case, the start address will be set to end of flash - rbp_internal_size.
-* rbp_number_of_entries - set the number of entries allowed for roleback protection. default is set to 64.
+* rbp_number_of_entries - set the number of entries allowed for rollback protection.
+The default is set to 64.
 * filesystem - Options are FAT, LITTLE or default.
-This parameter must be set if external_storage is set to FileSystemStore.
-If default is set the default file system will be used.
+If not set the default file system will be used.
 * blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
-This parameter must be set when external_storage is enabled. if filesystem set to default this parameter is ignored.
+If filesystem set to default this parameter is ignored.
 * external_size - The size of the external block device in bytes.
 If not specified the entire external flash will be applied.
-* external_base_address - The start address of the external block device. if not set default value is 0.
+* external_base_address - The start address of the external block device.
+If not set, the default value is 0.
 * mount_point - mount point for the filesystem.
 This parameter will be ignored if the filesystem is set to default.
 * folder_path - Path for the working directory where the FileSyetemStore stores the data